Sinningss/Garter/README.md

 # Garter
-Welcome to Garter, the soon-to-be ultimate Google Snake Mod!
+Welcome to Garter, a Google Snake Mod I'm working on.
+It's meant to eventually be the ultimate mod for everyone, but it isn't there just yet.

 ### How to Set Up:
 You can set the script below as a bookmark.
 Then, when you get into Google Snake, click the bookmark to load the mod.